Panoptic-PartFormer: Learning a Unified Model for Panoptic Part Segmentation: Introduction

 Recently, the Panoptic Part Segmentation (PPS, or called Part-aware Panoptic Segmentation)~\cite{degeus2021panopticparts} is proposed to unify these multiple levels of abstraction into one single task.
 As shown in Fig.~\ref{fig:teaser_01}(a), it requires a model to output per-pixel scene-level classification for background stuff, segment things into individual instances and segment each instance into specific parts.
 Several baselines using combined approaches~\cite{maskrcnn,zhao2017pyramid,Zhao2019BSANet} were proposed to tackle this task.
 As shown in Fig.~\ref{fig:teaser_01}(a), they fuse different individual model predictions to obtain PPS results.
 In particular, they fuse the panoptic segmentation and part segmentation results from the non-shared backbone networks.
 This makes the entire process exceptionally complex with huge engineering efforts.
 Also, the shared computation and task association are ignored, which leads to inferior results.
 Another solution for this task is to make the part segmentation as an extra head with shared backbone as shown in Fig.~\ref{fig:teaser_01}(b).
 Such design is well explored in PS studies~\cite{xiong2019upsnet,kirillov2019panopticfpn,li2020panopticFCN,chen2020banet,li2018learning,porzi2019seamless,yang2019sognet,Wu2020AutoPanopticCM,cheng2020panoptic,axialDeeplab}.
 However, most of them treat PS as separated tasks~\cite{xiong2019upsnet} or sequential tasks with several post processing components~\cite{cheng2020panoptic}.

 Since Detection Transformer (DETR)~\cite{detr}, there are several works~\cite{wang2020maxDeeplab,cheng2021maskformer,zhang2021knet} unifying both thing and stuff learning via \textit{object queries} in PS, which makes the entire pipeline elegant and achieves strong results where the mask classification and prediction can be performed directly.
-Moreover, there are also several works~\cite{yuan2021polyphonicformer,zhou2022transvod} adopting query to generate more complex tasks.
 These results show that many complex components including NMS and box detection can be removed.
 In particular, such design considers the full scene understanding via performing interactions among things, stuff, and part simultaneously.
 Joint training with things, stuff, and part leads to better part segmentation results since the full scene information renders part representation a more discriminative information such as global context.
 Motivated by these analysis, we take a further step on the more challenging PPS task and propose the \textbf{first unified model} for this task.